 You will need:

-• A thermometer – we have used two thermometers, one inside and one outside the oven to see the difference it made in temperature more clearly.
-Our classic dial-style meat thermometer was perfect for inside the oven because it has a large, easily readable face.
+- A thermometer – we have used two thermometers, one inside and one outside the oven to see the difference it made in temperature more clearly.
+Our dial-style meat thermometer was perfect for inside the oven because it has a large, easily readable face.
+Our thermometer reads in º C but you can get a similar one with ºF readings on Amazon

 Step 1 | Change your box to have a single flap as a lid.
 This can be done by removing three of the flaps leaving only one long flap in place.
 Stick the removed long flap to the one left in place with staples and duct tape.
 It doesn’t matter that your single flap is slightly shorter than the width of the box because it is only used as a reflector.